apache/nuttx/configs/sama5d3x-ek/README.txt

    have been using the norboot configuration to start the program in NOR FLASH (see just above).
 See "Creating and Using NORBOOT" above.

-3) Currently, these configurations keep all .bss and .data in internal SRAM.
-   The SDRAM is available for heap, but not for static data.
-This is because the SDRAM does not get configured until after the system has booted; until after .bss and .data have been initialized.
-To change this, the solution would be to port the Bareboard assembly language setup into the NuttX assembly language startup and execute it BEFORE initializing .bss and .data.

-4) Neither USB OHCI nor EHCI support Isochronous endpoints.
+3) Neither USB OHCI nor EHCI support Isochronous endpoints.
 Interrupt endpoint support in the EHCI driver is untested (but works in similar EHCI drivers).

+4) The logic in "SDRAM Data Configuration" has generated some crashes.
+   Perhaps there are some issues with SDRAM when uses as the primary heap?

 5) HSCMI TX DMA support is currently commented out.